Gjorgjevikj/yaPushButton/README.md

 	  unsigned long getRepeatPeriodAcc();
 	}

-see the examples
+See the examples in the examples\ folder.

-comments are velcome
+Comments are velcome.